-a) Commissioners and providers must have regard to the cost uplift and efficiency factors for the relevant financial year (as described in Sections 3.2 and 3.3), and the transfer of CQUIN funding into the tariff in 2021/22, when agreeing local payment arrangements.
+a) Commissioners and providers must have regard to the cost uplift and efficiency factors for the relevant financial year (as described in Sections 3.2 and 3.3), and CQUIN funding, which was transferred into the National Tariff in 2021/22, when agreeing local payment arrangements.

-8. Prices and related adjustments
+Prices and related adjustments

-- 87. Our aim in setting prices is to support the highest quality patient care, delivered in the most efficient way. - 88.
-Annex DpA contains the NHSPS prices that should be applied for 2023/24.
-For 2024/25, a revised Annex DpA will be published, with the prices that should be applied for that year.
-The prices in the 2024/25 annex will be updated following application of the formula set out in Annex DpD.
-A revised 2024/25 Annex DpD will also be published. - 89.
+- 88. Our aim in setting prices is to support the highest quality patient care, delivered in the most efficient way. - 89.
+Annex A contains the NHSPS prices.
+The initially published Annex A contained prices that should be applied for 2023/24.
+An updated 2024/25 Annex A has been published with prices that should be applied for that year.
+A revised 2024/25 Annex D has also been published. - 90.
 In the NHSPS there are two types of price: - unit price: unit prices should be used for all services within scope of an activity-based payment mechanism and for the API elective variable element. - guide price: guide prices can be used to support local payment arrangements and as a source of benchmarking data.
-Guide prices include prices for non-elective services and for some services that previously had non-mandatory prices. - 90.
-Whenever prices are used, the market forces factor (MFF) should be applied to calculate the final price to be used/applied. - 91.
-The LVA payments schedule is also published in Annex DpA.
-This sets out the amounts to be paid under the LVA arrangements set out in Section 5.
+Guide prices include prices for non-elective services and for some services that previously had non-mandatory prices. - 91.
+Whenever prices are used, the relevant market forces factor (MFF see Section 8.2) should be applied to calculate the final price to be used. - 92.
+The LVA payments schedule is also published in Annex A. This sets out the amounts to be paid under the LVA arrangements set out in Section 5.